Trump greets thousands of supporters gathered in D.C. to falsely claim he won election

 – – –

-Michael E. Miller, Peter Jamison, Michael Brice-Saddler, Peter Hermann, Wm.
+The Washington Post’s Michael E. Miller, Peter Jamison, Michael Brice-Saddler, Peter Hermann, Wm.
 Justin Moyer contributed to this report.